Mobile Ordering

 Every pizza brand runs slightly differently.
 You may offer build-your-own pizzas, multiple crust options, half-and-half toppings, combo meals, or delivery across different zones.

-During a short onboarding call, we understand your exact workflow so your ordering app mirrors your real kitchen operations, not the other way around.
+During onboarding, the Restolabs team maps the restaurant's exact workflow so the ordering setup reflects real kitchen operations, not the other way around.
 The goal is to translate how your business already runs into a structured digital format without disrupting your process.

 2. Configure your branded ordering system

-Once we have your details, our team handles the technical setup.
-This includes uploading your menu with all customization options, configuring delivery areas and taxes, integrating your preferred payment gateways, and applying your brand’s logo, colors, and design.
+Once the details are confirmed, Restolabs handles the technical setup.
+This includes uploading the menu with all customization options, configuring delivery areas and taxes, integrating preferred payment gateways, and applying the restaurant's logo, colors, and design.

 3. Begin receiving direct orders

-Real-time notifications keep your team informed, while prep times and delivery rules remain under your control.
-Most importantly, you retain full ownership of the customer relationship and the complete order value without marketplace commissions reducing your margins.
+Real-time notifications keep the team informed, while prep times and delivery rules remain under the restaurant's control.
+Most importantly, the restaurant retains full ownership of the customer relationship, customer data, and complete order value without marketplace commissions reducing margins.

 4. Optimize and grow your direct channel

-After launch, you can run online-exclusive promotions, activate loyalty programs, collect customer data, and track best-selling items and peak hours.
-Over time, this allows you to shift repeat orders toward your own branded platform rather than relying entirely on third-party marketplaces for visibility.
+After launch, online-exclusive promotions, loyalty programs, customer data collection, and peak-hour reporting all become available.
+Over time, this allows repeat orders to shift toward the branded platform rather than relying entirely on third-party marketplaces for visibility.

 Frequently Asked Questions

-How long does setting up a white label pizza delivery app with Restolabs take?
+How long does it take to launch a white label pizza delivery app?

 Can I migrate existing customer data to the new app?